 Every business entering the international market is doing so in the hopes that it will be successful abroad.
 There are many potential advantages to selling products internationally, such as increased innovation, improved production, improved quality control, and more profit!
 However, the effectiveness of your export marketing will greatly influence your international success.
 In order to realise the benefits of doing business internationally, an exporter needs to ensure that they select the most appropriate target market, optimise their company, product and processes for the foreign market concerned and achieve foreign market sales success.
-A well-constructed marketing initiative goes a long way in achieving these tasks.
+A well-constructed export marketing plan initiative goes a long way in achieving these tasks.

 What is Export Marketing?

 Export marketing is a term used to describe the research, activities and practices related to the promotion of products or services in foreign markets.
 Export marketing and domestic marketing differ considerably.

 What are the Factors Influencing Export Marketing?

 Several factors will directly influence your export marketing decisions.
 When marketing for exports, it is important that you research and understand the natural environment, the cultural/social environment, the economic/financial environment, the political/legal environment, and the technological environment of the foreign market concerned.